jinzai07/durarara-chat/README.md

-This is a durarara dollars website clone using angular and firebase
+This is a sample chat application inspired from the anime durarara.
+I made this application to learn the basics of Google's firebase which I used for the backend while I used angular as the front-end framework.